jmettraux/5town/out/creatures/Vampire_Spawn.md

 ## Attacks

-***Multiattack.*** The vampire makes two attacks, only one of which can be a bite attack.
+***Multiattack*** The vampire makes two attacks, only one of which can be a bite attack.

-***Claws.*** +4 (Stab 3 DEX +1), reach 5ft\_1.5m\_1sq, one creature.
+***Claws*** +4 (Stab 3 DEX +1), reach 5ft\_1.5m\_1sq, one creature.
 Hit: 2d4+1 slashing damage.
 Instead of dealing damage, the vampire can grapple the target (escape DC 13).

-***Bite.*** +4 (Stab 3 DEX +1), reach 5ft\_1.5m\_1sq, one willing creature, or a creature that is grappled by the vampire, incapacitated, or restrained.
+***Bite*** +4 (Stab 3 DEX +1), reach 5ft\_1.5m\_1sq, one willing creature, or a creature that is grappled by the vampire, incapacitated, or restrained.
 Hit: 1d6+1 piercing damage plus 7 (2d6) necrotic damage.
 The target's hit point maximum is reduced by an amount equal to the necrotic damage taken, and the vampire regains hit points equal to that amount.
 The reduction lasts until the target finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.